D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 {: style="text-align: center"}
 Note: Similar to the FIDASIM code, plots of the plasma and fields use the mask variable to define the edge of the plasma.

-Similarly, 2D projections of the distribution function can be plotted by executing:
+Similarly, 2D projections of the distribution function can be plotted
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -d
 ```